git-sleep/gem/README.md

 * use their name they gave jawbone, not their env[username]
 * maybe use their ssh public key to identify them, not their jawbone xid? at any rate needs some layer of security. that could be it. actually, wait, that doesn't make sense.
-* finish deploying
-    * set up symlinks for application.yml and production.sqlite3
-    * remove references to localhost
-    * email links to interested parties

 # git sleep